Lung Cancer Screening Low Dose CT Scan

 be an adenocarcinoma at surgery.

-Massachusetts General Hospital Imaging provides lung-cancer screening using low-radiation-dose CT (computed tomography) at Mass General Imaging – Chelsea, Mass General West Imaging – Waltham, and Mass General Imaging - Worcester.
-No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
-All images are read by a radiologist with specialty expertise in the area of the body being studied.
+Lung cancer screening using low-radiation-dose CT (LDCT) is available at Mass General Imaging – Chelsea, Mass General West Imaging – Waltham, and Mass General Imaging - Worcester.
+All images are read by a radiologist with specialty expertise in diagnosing abnormalities in the lungs.
+A physician's referral is required to order this exam.

 Lung-cancer screening overview